-Lump-sum distributions of qualified employee benefit plans in excess of the employee's contributions which were previously subject to Massachusetts tax (or not previously excluded from Massachusetts tax) must be reported in line 4.
+Lump-sum distributions of qualified employee benefit plans in excess of the employee's contributions which were previously subject to Massachusetts tax (or not previously excluded from Massachusetts tax) must be reported in line 6.
 Generally, qualified rollovers are not taxable in Massachusetts to the extent they are not taxable on your U.S. return.
-Lump-sum distributions related to IRA/Keogh and Roth IRA distributions should be reported in line 9.
+Lump-sum distributions related to IRA/Keogh distributions should be reported on Schedule X, line 2.

-Rollover from a traditional IRA to a Roth IRA.
+Rollover from a Traditional IRA to a Roth IRA (Part-Year Residents Only).
 Taxpayers are allowed to make partial or complete rollovers from existing IRAs to Roth IRAs.
-Any taxable portion of these rollovers included in federal gross income is also included in Massachusetts gross income, except for amounts previously subject to Massachusetts personal income tax.
-See Schedule X. line 2 instructions for further details.
+Any taxable portion of these rollovers included in federal gross income received while a resident of Massachusetts is also included in Massachusetts gross income, except for amounts previously subject to Massachusetts personal income tax.
+See Schedule X, line 2 instructions for further details.